 When you are stuck inside with little ones, crafting is one way to keep them occupied in a good way.
-With Valentine’s Day coming up, we’ve been doing a few fun heart crafts.
+With Valentine’s Day coming up, it’s the perfect time for some heart crafts.

-My daughter had fun designing her heart characters, asking me to cut some hair for them, using her markers to give them eye lashes and other fun details.
+My daughter had fun designing her heart characters, cutting paper strips to make hair and using her markers to give them eye lashes and other fun details.

 The next time the weather has you stuck indoors, try this simple Valentine’s Day craft.
 The heart characters look super cute on the doors!

 Bonus craft idea: Looking for something else to spruce up your home with a Valentine’s Day touch?

 How about making some snowflakes full of hearts?

 To make it easier for little ones, just fold the paper 2 times and then use a pencil to draw where they should cut.
 Older children will have fun trying their hand at seeing just how many little hearts they can cut into their snowflakes.